almossawi/big-five-publishers/README.md

 ![The Big Five US Trade Book Publishers](http://almossawi.com/big-five-publishers/images/preview.png "The Big Five US Trade Book Publishers")

 The Sankey diagram is based on the [Sankey Particles](https://gist.github.com/emeeks/e749224c89f82788cb18) block by Elijah Meeks.
-Data is from the five publishers's official websites.
-If you notice any mistakes, feel free to get in touch.
+Data is from the five publishers's official websites and press releases.
+If you notice any mistakes, let me know or file a bug.